huishenlab/biscuit/docs/faq.md

   2. Instead of finding the top 10% of GC-content windows, find the bottom 10% of GC-content windows.
   3. Copy the four columns (chromosome, start, end, and GC-content fraction) for these windows into `windows100bp.gc_content.bot10p.bed`.
-  4. Sort by position (`sort -k1,1 -k2,2n`) and gzip `windows100bp.gc_content.bot10p.bed` to create your bottom 10%
+  4. Sort by position (`sort -k1,1 -k2,2n`) and bgzip/tabix `windows100bp.gc_content.bot10p.bed` to create your bottom
-  GC-content QC file.
+  10% GC-content QC file.